What Is Antivirus Software?

 Free antivirus programs typically offer basic protection features, while paid versions include additional capabilities like ransomware protection, secure browsing, and technical support.
 The right choice depends on your specific security needs and budget constraints.

-Antivirus vs. Anti-Malware: Understanding the Difference
+Antivirus vs. Anti-Malware: What Really Changes?

 Essential Features of Effective Antivirus Software